This moist banana bread recipe is golden brown on the outside and sweet and fluffy on the inside. This simple banana bread is a family favorite.

 Here are more ways to make your banana bread even better!

-- When you make banana bread, be sure to measure ingredients accurately.
+- Measure properly.
+When you make banana bread, be sure to measure ingredients accurately.
 Do not pack your measuring cup because you might end up with too much.
 Use a spoon to place your dry ingredients into the measuring cup, and use the back of a knife to level it.

 And, in case your banana bread doesn’t turn out the way you wanted, here are some things to check for.